nousseibakaabi/nousseibakaabi/README.md

 ---

 ## 🎯 About Me
 final-year software engineering student at **ESPRIT**, passionate about full-stack development, DevOps, and AI.
-Seeking an internship to apply my skills and grow professionally!
+Seeking an internship for 6 months to apply my skills and grow professionally!

 ---